MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Will Power Automate signup impact the identities in my organization?

-If your organization already has an existing Office 365 environment and all users in your organization have Office 365 accounts, then identity management isn't impacted.
+If your organization already has an existing Microsoft 365 environment and all users in your organization have Microsoft 365 accounts, then identity management isn't impacted.

-If your organization already has an existing Office 365 environment, but not all users in your organization have Office 365 accounts, then we create a user in the tenant.
-We'll also assign licenses based on the user’s work or school email address.
+If your organization already has an existing Microsoft 365 environment, but not all users in your organization have Microsoft 365 accounts, then we create a user in the tenant.
+We'll also assign licenses based on the user's work or school email address.
 This means that the number of users you're managing at any time will grow as users in your organization sign up for the service.

-If your organization doesn't have an Office 365 environment connected to your email domain, there isn't a change in how you manage identity.
+If your organization doesn't have an Microsoft 365 environment connected to your email domain, there isn't a change in how you manage identity.
 Users will be added to a new, cloud-only user directory, and you'll have the option to take over as the tenant admin and manage them.

 ### A new tenant was created by Power Automate, how do I manage this?